Monday, April 6, 2026

 The path to peace

 On second thought the considerations put forward previously could be quite mistaken both on an existential and historical-anthropological level.
 The golden chain in the West must indeed proceed from the East.
 But not through neoplatonism and certainly not through Origen, Eckhart and Heidegger.
 Rather it is in such figures as Sextus and Hume and Kant.
 There are true gems in the West but part of Western hubris is the great difficulty in coming to terms that its mainstream traditions are flawed and rotten to the core.
 They cannot be redeemed or purified or idealized or abstracted.
 The western religious spirit is so rotten than even in its own physicalist negation it propagates the same essence.
 Dasein is sakkayaditthi (cf. Merleau-Ponty).
 A detailed phenomenological analysis of an illusory limiting experience is no less illusory for that.
 But more brilliant is the Buddhist philosophical insight on how to overcome Dasein.
 Thus much of our work can be described as attempting to present some aspects of such a super-phenomenology.
-Atheism, in its genuine sense, is at the heart of Buddhism and is found in many priceless original sources in the West, and is humanity's fundamental step to individual and collective authenticity, progress and liberation.
+Anatta and Atheism in its genuine sense (the absence of introducing false constructions, separations and selections in the purity of thusness), are at the heart of Buddhism and is found in many priceless original sources in the West, and are humanity's fundamental step to individual and collective authenticity, progress and liberation.
+The direct liberating knowledge and insight of anatta is inconceivable in the context of Heidegger's analytic of Dasein.
+Anatta is the joyous dissolving of Dasein.

 1 comment: